rlex/puppet-dnsmasq/README.md

 It features some advanced features like:

 * Basic dnsmasq management (service, installation)
-* Cross-os support (tested on rpm- and deb-based distros.
-Should also support freebsd)
+* Cross-OS support (Debian, Ubuntu, RHEL, FreeBSD)
-* Loads of options in basic config (ie TFTP) If you need any additional option that does not supported in this module, just ping me
+* Loads of options in basic config (ie TFTP)
+(If you need any additional option that does not supported in this module, just ping me)
 * Support for DHCP configuration.
 * Support for adding static DHCP records (MAC -> IP binding)
 * Support for adding static DNS records (IP -> hostname binding)
 * Support for DHCP options

+### DEPENDENCIES

+* puppet >= 2.6
+* puppetlabs/stdlib >= 2.0.0

 ### TODO

 * Rewrite OS detection based on $::OSFamily

 ### Basic class

+Will install dnsmasq to act as DNS and TFTP (if specified) server

-(All possible options shown here)
+All possible options shown here

 ```puppet
 class { 'dnsmasq':